Multimodal Diffusion Transformer with Memory Bank for Scalable Long-Duration Talking Video Generation: Experiment

 \subsection{Quantitative Results}

-The comprehensive quantitative comparisons of HDTF and CelebV datasets are listed in~\cref{tab:HDTF} and~\cref{tab:CelebV}, respectively.
-The results show that our method significantly outperforms other state-of-the-art methods in almost all metrics, achieving the best portrait consistency and audio-animation alignment.
-Notably, our approach achieves the lowest FID (37.134) and FVD (219.119) on the HDTF dataset, as well as the lowest FID (7.610) and FVD (33.175) on the CelebV-HQ dataset.
-These results show that our method generates both realistic and temporally consistent talking-head videos.
-For a fair comparison, each method generates the first video clip for every validation video, which is then resized to the same resolution for evaluation.
+We report comprehensive quantitative comparisons on the HDTF and CelebV-HQ datasets in Tables~\ref{tab:HDTF} and~\ref{tab:CelebV}, respectively.
+As shown in the tables, our method achieves the best performance on most metrics.
+Specifically, on the HDTF dataset, LetsTalk-L achieves the lowest FID (31.761) and FVD (219.119), outperforming the previous best method Hallo2 by 28.3\% and 9.3\%, respectively.
+On CelebV-HQ, our method also achieves the lowest FID (7.610) and FVD (33.175).
+These results demonstrate that our approach generates more realistic and temporally consistent talking-head videos.
+All methods generate the first video clip per validation sample and are evaluated at the same resolution.